Deductible: Health and travel insurance

 Most health insurance policies and some travel insurance policies have deductibles as well.
 The type of health insurance deductibles can also vary, as individual amounts and family amounts.

 The nature of medical treatment makes the insured often face multiple medical expenses spread over several days for a single illness or injury.
 Therefore, health insurance deductibles often tend to be imposed on a term basis (e.g. annually), rather than a per visit threshold.
 However, major medical insurance policies may have a per visit excess, which often does not cover the cost of routine visits to a GP unless it is certified to be a part of a continuous treatment, and the bills can be collated in a single claim.

-Industrial and commercial insurance

-Industrial risks commonly have the deductible expressed as a percentage of the loss, often though not always with a minimum and maximum amount.
-That is similar to co-insurance in which the company pays a certain percentage of the losses, coupled with minimum and maximum payment thresholds.
-For example, with a deductible of 10% with a minimum of $1,500 and a maximum of $5,000, a claim of $25,000 would incur a deductible of $2,500 (i.e. 10% of the loss), and the resulting payment would be $22,500.
-A claim below $15,000 would incur the minimum deductible of $1,500, and a claim above $50,000 would incur the maximum deductible of $5,000.